Bikes on Trains

 - Six dedicated bicycle spaces are available in the Guard’s van.

-The Guard’s van will be locked three minutes before departure time from London Liverpool Street and Norwich.
+The Guard’s van will be locked five minutes before departure time from London Liverpool Street and Norwich.
 Please arrive in good time to make sure your cycle is safely on board by then.
+At other Intercity stations you must be in place by the Guard's van when the train arrives to be allowed to board.
+If you arrive after this time you will not be allowed to board the train.

 Reservations on the mainline Intercity service can be made by calling our Customer Relations team on 0345 600 7245 and selecting option 8.
 You must provide at least 24 hours in order to make a reservation.
 Spaces are subject to availability, on a first come, first served basis.